-• FLORIDA STATUTES, SECTION 943.082 - SCHOOL SAFETY AWARENESS PROGRAM o FortifyFL is a suspicious activity reporting tool that allows users to instantly relay information to appropriate law enforcement agencies and school officials.
+• FLORIDA STATUTES, SECTION 943.082 - SCHOOL SAFETY AWARENESS PROGRAM information to appropriate law enforcement agencies and school officials.
 FortifyFL was created and funded by the 2018 Florida Legislature as part of the Marjory Stoneman Douglas High School Public Safety Act.
 It is available for free download from the Apple App Store and Google Play Store.
 It may also be accessed from the Dadeschools.net homepage, as well as the student, parent, and employee portal pages.
 A link to FortifyFl has also been placed on each school site information page.
+Florida Statute 943.082 states that if following an investigation, it is determined that a person knowingly submitted a false tip through FortifyFL, the Internet protocol (IP) address of the device on which the tip was submitted will be provided to law enforcement agencies for further investigation, and the reporting party may be subject to criminal penalties under s.
+837.05.
+In all other circumstances, unless the reporting party has chosen to disclose his or her identity, the report will remain anonymous.